Lumiie/written-in-starlight/README.md

 # features
 * A deep starry night sky as the full-screen background, subtle, beautiful, and non-distracting.

-* Elegant gold accents that glimmer like constellations.
+* Elegant gold accents reminiscent of constellations.

 * Soft yellow-tinted text that’s easy on the eyes, especially during late-night reading sessions.